-Kerry O’Malley Baldwin joined the Harvard women’s soccer team as an assistant coach in April, 2016, and is in her third total year with the Crimson after also spending the 2012-13 seasons in Cambridge.
+Kerry O’Malley Baldwin joined the Harvard women’s soccer team as an assistant coach in April, 2016, and is in her fourth total year with the Crimson after also spending the 2012-13 seasons in Cambridge.

 Baldwin spent the past two seasons as the associate head coach at Brandeis, helping to lead the Judges to a 28-8-6 record with two NCAA tournament appearances.
 The 2015 squad reached the round of 16, with six all-conference selections among a plethora of postseason awards.
 The Judges vaulted as high as No. 11 in the national polls.

 An assistant coach on the Harvard sidelines from 2012-13, Baldwin helped the Crimson to an Ivy League title and undefeated 7-0 campaign in 2013.
 Harvard posted a 21-9-5 record over her two years in Cambridge.
 Baldwin also served as an assistant coach at St. Bonaventure from 2010-2012, assisting the Bonnies to its third- and fourth-straight appearances in the Atlantic 10 Tournament.